uecker/mri_test/ismrm2021/model_based/bart_moba.md

 ```

 <!-- #region id="lY7X_ELPyuNf" -->
+The output of the nonlinear Look-Locker model-based reconstruction are the parameter maps Mss, M0 and R1*.
-Finally, from the above parameters, we can calculate and visualize the estimated T1 map.
+To estimate the desired T1 map we pass the reconstruction results to the `looklocker` command and visualize the T1 map here.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/", "height": 467} id="uj6WjnWOyuNf" outputId="277688a3-83e8-48f5-ab51-64ba23fe04e6"